resources by type

 ELA, Literature, Poetry, Grade 1, 2, 3, Graphic Organizers, Teacher Tools

-This resource is a set of learning posters and graphic organizers for haiku poetry writing.
-There is a poster to teach about haiku poetry.
-Students will explore features of this poetry writing.
-They will then write haiku poems.
-There are many templates to choose from.
+This resource is a set of learning posters and graphic organizers for sonnet poetry writing.
+There are a variety of posters that teach about sonnet poetry.
+Students will explore features, how to write a sonnet poem and so much more.
+They will use the graphic organizers to brainstorm ideas and then write a sonnet poem.
 This pairs well with your poetry unit in English class.
 You may also love to print these off and use in a center activity.
 This resource can be accessed through: PowerPoint Google slides PDF

 Author Good Human Project